wrathematics/filesampler/README.md

 There is also a `sample_lines()` function for reading in (line) subsamples of unstructured text akin to `readLines()`.
 See package vignette for more details.

-You can find more information in the package vignette:
+For more information, including benchmarks and implementation details, please see the package vignette:

 ```r
 vignette("lineSampler", package="lineSampler")